-Dr. Richard R. Gaillardetz is the Joseph Professor of Catholic Systematic Theology at Boston College.
+Dr. Richard R. Gaillardetz is the Joseph Professor of Catholic Systematic Theology at Boston College and the director of graduate studies.
 Dr. Gaillardetz previously taught at the University of Toledo from 2001 to 2011 as the Thomas and Margaret Murray and James J. Bacik Professor of Catholic Studies at the University of Toledo and at the University of St. Thomas Graduate School of Theology in Houston from 1991 to 2001.
 He received a B.A. in Humanities from the University of Texas, an M.A. in Biblical Theology from St. Mary's University in San Antonio, and both an M.A. and Ph.D. from the University of Notre Dame in Systematic Theology.
 He has published numerous articles and has authored eight books (one volume was co-authored) and edited two others (one was co-edited).
 For a complete list of his publications, navigate through the various categories of publications.